Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 # 1 – What is Mojo?
+The best way to describe Mojo is as a "Pythonic system programming language".

 Mojo is a new programming language*, with an initial focus on AI applications.
 Over time, the whole spectrum of general-purpose programming will be covered.
 It is the first language which is completely based on the [MLIR compiler infrastructure](https://mlir.llvm.org/), so it can run on all hardware.